frederic-perez/AmE-dictionary/data/dictionary.md

 __syphilis__ _n_ :pencil2:
 __syringe__
 __syrup__ _n_ _Maple syrup._
-__syrupy__ _adj_ :two: Cloyingly sweet or sentimental. _Syn_ saccharine, treacly _I can appreciate a sentimental or romantic film, but syrupy "chick flicks" are another thing altogether._
+__syrupy__ _adj_ :two: Cloyingly sweet or sentimental. _Syn_ saccharine, treacly _I can appreciate a sentimental or romantic film, but syrupy “chick flicks” are another thing altogether._
 __systemic__ _adj_ :two::hammer:
 __syzygy__
 __T__ _v_ _His car shit the bed so he’s going to have to T it._